SuperBlueHenBros/AutoHawkAI/README.md

-# autohawk-ai
+# AutoHawkAI
-AI component of our software
+AI component of our software.

 ## Usage